Grangegorman killings: Lyons exonerated

-As a result of Assistant Commissioner McHugh's investigation and due to the defense solicitor's refusal to release Gísli's report, the Director of Public Prosecutions' office appointed a psychologist, Adrian Grounds, to assess Dean Lyons.
+As a result of Assistant Commissioner McHugh's investigation and due to the defence solicitor's refusal to release Gísli's report, the Director of Public Prosecutions' office appointed a psychologist, Adrian Grounds, to assess Dean Lyons.
 Grounds concluded that Dean Lyons was highly suggestible and that his admissions were unreliable:

 "I am not in a position to corroborate Mr Lyons' account of being corrected, prompted and advised by Garda officers and his description of learning from them about the details of the admissions they were seeking.
 However Mr Lyons' account to me in our interview supported and was consistent with the earlier impressions I had gained from reading the case papers.
 In my earlier report I noted that the materials then available to me raised questions about whether the details of Mr Lyons' final admissions could have derived from the content of questions put to him during the day, rather than his knowledge and memory, and about whether he was unusually suggestible.
 Following my interview with Dean Lyons and his parents, these concerns are substantially strengthened and I now think that it is very likely that his detailed admissions were unreliable."

 As a result of Grounds' report, the charge of murder against Dean Lyons was dropped on 29 April 1998; he had been imprisoned on remand for nine months.
 Lyons died in 2000 of a heroin overdose.
 In 2005, the Garda Síochána published an apology to the Lyons family for Dean Lyons' arrest and detention in national newspapers.